feathersjs/docs/api/client/rest.md

 ### Authentication

 Authenticating HTTP (REST) requests is a two step process.
-Frist you have to obtain a JWT from the [authentication service](../authentication/server.md) by POSTing the strategy you want to use:
+First you have to obtain a JWT from the [authentication service](../authentication/server.md) by POSTing the strategy you want to use:

 ```json
 // POST /authentication the Content-Type header set to application/json